JanieAbutu/ECE_Deepfake_Detection/Final Project/README.md

 - **ROC Curve Visualization:** shows how the true positive rate varies against the false positive rate.

 **Other metrics that might have been appropriate:**
-- **Log Loss Metrics** quantifies the divergence between predicted probabilities and actual labels.
+- **Log Loss Metrics** quantifies the divergence between predicted probabilities and actual labels (how well predicted probabilities match true labels).

 ## 6. FINAL RESULTS